vergiliu/vergiliu.github.io/_drafts/cucumber.md

 - Tags can be used to execute just certain scenarios
 - Tagged hooks in order to run certain scenarios only on tagged steps

+- Ch14 Introducing Cucumber to Rails, and trying to create a simple test feature for the Rails app
+- Ch15 Using Capybara to test a Rails app

 Rating /5

 As usual, you can find the book on [Amazon] or [Goodreads], if you're looking for more information or a place to grab a copy.